corelab-src/selectivecrypt/README.md

 * AWS IoT -> Manage -> Things -> (your thing) -> Interact, See HTTPS section
-Set key paths for certificates. (rootCA, cert, key) For generality, We unified the names of device certificate and keys as cert.pem and privkey.pem.
+Set key paths for certificates. (rootCA, cert, key) For generality, We unified the names of device certificate and keys as `rootCA.crt`, `cert.pem` and `privkey.pem`.

-'pub_topic' is a topic where your client or proxy publishes an MQTT message to invoke <your_lambda_name>.
+`pub_topic` is a topic where your client or proxy publishes an MQTT message to invoke <your_lambda_name>.
-'sub_topic' is a topic where your client or proxy subscribes an MQTT message for waiting results from <your_lambda_name>.
+`sub_topic` is a topic where your client or proxy subscribes an MQTT message for waiting results from <your_lambda_name>.

 In AWS console,